avrilcoghlan/LittleBookofRMultivariateAnalysis/src/multivariateanalysis.rst

 Multivariate Analysis
 ---------------------

-This booklet itells you how to use the R statistical software to carry out some simple multivariate analyses, with a focus on principal components analysis (PCA) and linear discriminant analysis (LDA).
+This booklet tells you how to use the R statistical software to carry out some simple multivariate analyses, with a focus on principal components analysis (PCA) and linear discriminant analysis (LDA).

 This booklet assumes that the reader has some basic knowledge of multivariate analyses, and